-VII.
+VI.
 TAX MATTERS

 As indicated in Prior Reports, the Receiver has limited information about the filing status, tax identification numbers, and other tax-related matters for the Receivership Parties.
-As indicated in the Prior Reports, the Receiver sought and obtained approval to retain BDO, USA, LLP ("BDO") as tax accountant for the Receivership Estate to: (i) advise the Receiver on the tax liability of the Receivership Estate and the non-individual Receivership Parties; (ii) prepare and file state and federal tax returns on behalf of the Receivership Estate and the non-individual Receivership
+As indicated in the Prior Reports, the Receiver sought and obtained approval to retain BDO, USA, LLP ("BDO") as tax accountant for the Receivership Estate to: (i) advise the Receiver on the tax liability of the Receivership Estate and the non-individual Receivership Parties; (ii) prepare and file state and federal tax returns on behalf of the Receivership Estate and the non-individual Receivership Parties; (iii) advise the Receiver on obtaining and maintaining the status of a taxable "Settlement Fund" within the meaning of Section 468B of the Internal Revenue Code for Receivership Funds; and (iv) advise the Receiver on other tax matters related to the administration of the Receivership

-20 These preliminary estimates do not include any potential clawback or fraudulent transfer claims that have not yet been authorized by the Court or investigated by the Receiver.
+21 These preliminary estimates do not include any potential clawback or fraudulent transfer claims that have not yet been authorized by the Court or investigated by the Receiver.

-Parties; (iii) advise the Receiver on obtaining and maintaining the status of a taxable "Settlement Fund" within the meaning of Section 468B of the Internal Revenue Code for Receivership Funds; and (iv) advise the Receiver on other tax matters related to the administration of the Receivership Estate.
+Estate.
 See Dkt.
 Nos.
 198 & 201.
 During prior periods, the Receiver worked with BDO to prepare and file 2018 and 2019 federal tax returns for the Receivership Estate, as well as all required 2018 state tax returns.
 By correcting prior accounting entries and the use of available net operating losses, no taxes were due on the federal returns and the total tax due on the state returns was less than \$2,000.00.
 During prior periods, all 2019 state tax returns were prepared and such returns were filed before the deadline of July 15, 2020.

-The Receiver is currently working with BDO to prepare and file all required 2020 tax returns before each applicable deadline.
+During the Applicable Period, the Receiver worked with BDO to prepare and file all required 2020 tax returns before each applicable deadline.

-VIII.
+VII.
 RECEIVER'S ONGOING INVESTIGATION